Home

 • Participants receive single rooms with private ensuite bathrooms

-• Basic toiletries and reliable Wi‑Fi are provided; bringing preferred personal care items is recommended.
+• Basic toiletries and Wi‑Fi are provided; bringing preferred personal care items is recommended.

 • Communicate any health, sleep, or accessibility requirements in advance.